hyperledger-archives/education/LFS171x/composer-material/sections/section_3.md

 The *Query language* helps to define queries to retrieve information on the Blockchain using a *Structured Query Language (SQL)* type interface.

-This can, for instance, enable complex queries that list all the assets of a participant that have been traded within a certain period, or retrieving assets owned by specific participants
+For instance, the snippet below can retrieve tuna owned by a specific participant:

 ```
 query getTunaByParticipant {